martijnvermaat/wiggelen/README.rst

 Installation
 ------------

-The Wiggelen `source code`_ is hosted on GitHub.
-Supported Python versions for running Wiggelen are 2.6, 2.7, 3.2, 3.3, and PyPy (`unit tests`_ are run automatically on these platforms using the Travis CI service).
+The Wiggelen source code is `hosted on GitHub
+<https://github.com/martijnvermaat/wiggelen>`_.
+Supported Python versions for
+running Wiggelen are 2.6, 2.7, 3.2, 3.3, and PyPy (unit tests are run
+automatically on these platforms `using the Travis CI service

-Wiggelen can be installed either via the Python Package Index (PyPi) or from the source code.
+<https://travis-ci.org/martijnvermaat/wiggelen>`_).
+Wiggelen can be installed
+either via the Python Package Index (PyPi) or from the source code.

 Latest release via PyPi